Best Pregnancy Safe Leave In Conditioner (Updated 2026 Guide)

 CAUTION

 Sodium benzoate is a food preservative in beverages and processed foods.
-Has shown birth defects in animal studies at high doses and may form benzene when combined with vitamin C. A preservative that showed birth defects in animal studies at high doses and may form benzene when combined with vitamin C.
+Has shown birth defects in animal studies at high doses and may form benzene when combined with vitamin C. A preservative that has shown birth defects in animal studies at high doses and may form benzene when combined with vitamin C.

-Found in 38 of 112 products (34%)
+Found in 33 of 105 products (31%)

 benzyl salicylate